ikonoshirt/pbkdf2/README.md

 ## For Developers

-We have overwritten no classes.
+We have overwritten only Mage_Api_Model_User, because we need to replace the new functionality in 1.9.4.4.

 We changed the encryption model in global/helpers/core/encryption_model and use a few events to replaces the passwords after login.
 This is configurable, have a look at the settings.